Once Upon a Time (TV series): Spin-off

-In February 2013, Kitsis & Horowitz, along with producers Zack Estrin and Jane Espenson, developed a spin-off focusing on Lewis Carroll's Wonderland.
-The series was called Once Upon a Time in Wonderland.
-A "teaser presentation" began shooting in April 2013, and the pilot was shot in late July or August.
-On May 10, 2013, ABC announced that it had approved the spin-off and on May 14, 2013, announced that the spin-off would air in the Thursday night 8:00pm time slot instead of making it a fill-in for the parent series.
-The series premiered on October 10, 2013, but was cancelled after a single-season thirteen-episode run, and ended on April 3, 2014.
+In February 2013, Kitsis and Horowitz, along with producers Zack Estrin and Jane Espenson, began developing a spin-off series focusing on Lewis Carroll's Wonderland, titled Once Upon a Time in Wonderland.
+A "teaser presentation" began filming in April 2013, and the pilot was shot in late July or August.
+On May 10, 2013, ABC announced that it had greenlit the spin-off, and announced on May 14, 2013 that it would air in the Thursday night 8:00pm time slot instead of filling in for the parent series.
+The series premiered on October 10, 2013 and ended on April 3, 2014, after a single-season 13-episode run.